AnnaWilliford/SWC_Fall2019_lessons/Lesson5_DataVisualizationR .md

   geom_point()
 ```

+# Emphasis what is absolutely necessary to make a plot

 > ### Challenge 1
 >
 > Modify the example so that the figure shows how life expectancy has changed over time: